-1.1 Study Approach
+1.1 Study approach

-This Study Group is aimed at theoretically studying issues including impact mechanisms that corporate conduct and other factors have on innovation.
-Accordingly, an approach adopted herein is to start with objectively summarize matters that are considered to be merely theoretically and empirically appropriate while setting aside legal and administrative issues-the current legal structure/system and the administrative interpretation of the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (hereinafter the "Antimonopoly Act")-and relations to these issues.
+The Part1 is aimed at theoretically studying issues including impact mechanisms that corporate conduct and other factors have on innovation.
+Accordingly, an approach adopted herein is to start with objectively summarize matters that are considered to be merely theoretically and empirically appropriate while setting aside legal and administrative issues-the current legal structure/system and the administrative interpretation of the Antimonopoly Act-and relations to these issues.
 In the summarization process, attention was paid to rely to the possible extent on theoretical and empirical knowledge that has been discussed in the academic fields such as industrial organization and that is thus adequately robust and versatile.
 At the same time, the discussions are supplemented by the reasonable inferences and interpretations based on the knowledge of Study Group members.

-1.2 Prerequisite Considerations for Study
+1.2 Prerequisite considerations for study